cedreaper/cedreaper.github.io/csx/aimockup.md

 Creating an AI-powered lighting mockup takes less than a minute:

-1. Upload a clear photo of your project (house, tree, fence, etc.).
+1. Upload a clear photo of the home you want to outline the front of with lights.
 2. Choose **up to two colors** for your lights.
 3. Click **Generate** and let our AI create a mockup.